-31 To what extent can an application for the grant or enforcement of a patent expose the patent owner to liability for an antitrust violation?
+33 To what extent can an application for the grant or enforcement of a patent or any other IP right (SPC, etc) expose the patent owner to liability for an antitrust violation?

 There is no specific case law on this matter.
-Theoretically speaking, an application for a patent may result in the applicant's antitrust liability if and to the extent that:
+Theoretically, an application for a patent may result in the applicant's antitrust liability if and to the extent that:

-- the applicant is in a dominant position in the relevant market; - · the application amounts to an abuse; and - the application is incapable of justification under objective and legitimate reasons.
+- the applicant is in a dominant position in the relevant market; - the application amounts to an abuse; and - the application is incapable of justification under objective and legitimate reasons.

 There is no specific precedent or case law on this matter.
+Theoretically, the answer to question 31 would apply here as well.
 Misusing the legal proceedings that result from the enforcement of patent rights to prevent the entry of generics (sham litigation) might theoretically result in the dominant patent owner's antitrust liability.

-32 When would life-cycle management strategies expose a patent owner to antitrust liability?
+When would life-cycle management strategies expose a patent owner to antitrust liability?

 There is no specific precedent or case law on this matter.
 Even if they result in the prevention of new market entries, life-cycle management strategies would not raise competition law concerns, if and to the extent they are used for legitimate business purposes such as taking full benefit of the patent system and are capable of justification under objective criteria.
-In case a life-cycle management strategy exceeds the objective need of restricting competition to obtain its efficiencies, then it may be interpreted as raising certain competition law concerns.
+If a life-cycle management strategy exceeds the objective need of restricting competition to obtain its efficiencies, it may be interpreted as raising certain competition law concerns.